 - The phobia has persisted for at least six months, and there are no signs of any other underlying mental health disorders that may have triggered the anxiety.

 How to Overcome Automatonophobia: Cure for Fear of Wax Figures

 Automatonophobia is unique, but it can be managed and cured by psychologists and mental health experts.
-In the digital era, you no longer need to visit a therapist for counseling in person; they are easily accessible online.
-Most therapists use cognitive behavior therapy (CBT) which challenges the way the patient thinks about fear and learns to manage it by doing activities such as practicing mindfulness, doing meditation, breathing exercises.
+In the digital era, you no longer need to visit a therapist for counselling in person; they are easily accessible online.
+Most therapists use cognitive behaviour therapy (CBT) which challenges the way the patient thinks about fear and learns to manage it by doing activities such as practising mindfulness, meditation, and breathing exercises.